- Buying Advice

 - Snooker Tables (7)>

 What is the difference between British and American pool?

 American billiard tables are physically larger.
-Fast, nylon cloths and high-rebound cushions make for a high-speed game with plenty of excitement.
-British tables (or English, as they're also known) are smaller and with woollen cloths, provide more of a calm, strategic game.
+Fast, napless nylon cloths and pointed cushions make for a high-speed game with plenty of excitement.
+British tables (or English, as they're also known) are smaller and with napped, woollen cloths, provide more of a calm, strategic game.
 The compact British tables are preferred for home and venue installations, but if you have the space, an American table makes a striking centrepiece for the games room.

 Read on for a more thorough outline of the differences between British and American pool.

 American pool tables are designed to give a fast, exciting game, with plenty of rebounds and ricochets.
-As a result, they tend to be bigger, with larger pockets, faster nylon cloths.
+As a result, they are bigger, with larger pockets, larger balls and faster nylon cloths.
 Don’t make the mistake of thinking that American pool is easy, though – judging angles for long shots over an 8-foot table takes plenty of skill.